 Please, do not write your CV in plain text as your personal statement for Tier 1 Exceptional Talent Visa.
 The experts from the endorsement panel at Tech City UK do not need a repeat of your professional biography.

-I want to point your attention only to one, page 12.
-It has five clear questions you must answer.
+I want to point your attention only to one, page 25.
+It has 12 clear questions you must answer.
 Dot.
+Previously we had just 5 questions.
+However, these new 12 aspects are pretty much the same with previous five – just asking about more details.

 - Why do you want to come to the UK?